Keruspe/Germinal/README.md

 To configure it, open dconf-editor and go into /org/gnome/Germinal.
 By default, germinal launches tmux, but you can specify a custom command by adding extra args to the commandline (no need for quoting, example: `germinal /bin/bash -l` will execute `/bin/bash -l` instead of tmux).
+By default, germinal uses dconf to store its configuration, but it will use `~/.config/germinal/settings` instead if it exists.
+Configuration is in standard keyfile `ini` format, in a `[Germinal]` section.

 List of available keyboard actions: